paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

   1. Ensure that any code upgrade scheduled by the candidate does not happen within `config.validation_upgrade_frequency` of `Paras::last_code_upgrade(para_id, true)`, if any, comparing against the value of `Paras::FutureCodeUpgrades` for the given para ID.
   1. Check the collator's signature on the candidate data.
   1. check the backing of the candidate using the signatures and the bitfields, comparing against the validators assigned to the groups, fetched with the `group_validators` lookup.
-  1. check that the upward messages, when combined with the existing queue size, are not exceeding `config.max_upward_queue_count` and `config.watermark_upward_queue_size` parameters.
+  1. call `Router::check_upward_messages(para, commitments.upward_messages)` to check that the upward messages are valid.
   1. call `Router::check_processed_downward_messages(para, commitments.processed_downward_messages)` to check that the DMQ is properly drained.
   1. call `Router::check_hrmp_watermark(para, commitments.hrmp_watermark)` for each candidate to check rules of processing the HRMP watermark.
   1. check that in the commitments of each candidate the horizontal messages are sorted by ascending recipient ParaId and there is no two horizontal messages have the same recipient.